 The members of the NDC Partnership provide their resources to countries directly in response to needs identified in Partnership Plans and Request for Support letters.

-In most countries, much of the finance needed for low carbon development comes from the private sector.
-To respond to needs expressed in Partnership Plans and Requests for Support letters, the Partnership supports governments to develop an enabling environment to utilize private finance and identify how to use public funds efficiently.
+In most countries around the world, the majority of finance needed for low carbon development will come from the private sector.
+In response to the needs expressed in Partnership Plans and Requests for Support, the members of the Partnership support governments in undertaking initiatives to develop a strong enabling environment to shift the flows of private finance and to identify how to use public funds in a catalytic manner.
 The private sector and providers of private finance can also join the Partnership as Associate Members.